General Education Mathematics

 IV.
 Learning Objectives

-H. Application of the mathematics of finance to everyday life.
+- Apply techniques of the mathematics of finance to common personal financial situations found in everyday life.

 • plagiarism (turning in work not written by you, or lacking proper citation),